lawrennd/old_talks/_ml/modelling-things.md

 this graph we are not a priori considering any such relationships.
 This is the most general model (it includes all factorized models as special cases).
-It is not wrong, but since it doesn't suggest what the next steps are or give us any handles on the problem it is also not useful.
+It is not wrong, but since it doesn't suggest what the next steps are or give us any handles on the problem it is also not useful.}

-This is the nature of modern streaming data, what has been called big data, although in the UK it looks like that term will gain a more diffuse meaning now that the government has associated a putative 189 billion pounds of funding to it.
+\notes{This is the nature of modern streaming data, what has been called big data, although in the UK it looks like that term will gain a more diffuse meaning now that the government has associated a putative 189 billion pounds of funding to it.
 But the characteristic of massive